Skip to main content

 Inadequate pollination has been identified as one of the main contributors impacting fruit production in avocados, an issue experienced in south-west Western Australia where avocados typically produce large numbers of flowers but consistently yield low crops.

-This work will predominantly be undertaken by a PhD student at Curtin University and will work closely with the Hort Frontiers Pollination Fund project Managing flies for crop pollination (PH16002).
+This work was predominantly undertaken by a PhD student at Curtin University and worked closely with the Frontiers project Managing flies for crop pollination (PH16002).
 The addition of eDNA methods to that project will provide greater insight into the important pollinators of avocados in south-west Western Australia.